jamesreneau/picohhg/README.md

 ampy -p COM5 put onehandedsolitare.py
 ampy -p COM5 put pong.py
 ampy -p COM5 put sst.py
+ampy -p COM5 put theoracle.py
 ```

 Disconnect your PicoHHG and turn it on.
 You should see the menu and be able to scroll and click.

+### Troubleshoot Button (Not Working?)

 If you are unable to click your rotary button may require configuration.
 Follow the on screen instructions.

 ```
 ampy -p COM5 run buttonConfigure.py